domnulvlad/KLineKWP1281Lib/README.md

 - `define_wait_5baud_function(function)` - define which function to execute while the communication is initialising (explained in the demo).
 - `currAddr` - stores the address that it's currently connected to
 ####
 All functions return different exit codes in case of errors.
-They are defined in the `KW1281_dv.h` file and are showcased in the demo.
+They are all defined in the `KW1281_dv.h` file and are showcased in the demo.